-Residents of Pomurska assessed general satisfaction with their life with the second lowest average score of 6.9 out of 10.
-The share of households that received financial or material assistance from charities in this region was second highest, namely 7%; it was only higher in Zasavska (10%).
-Dwellings that were in bad condition (problems such as a leaking roof, damp walls/floors/foundation, or rot in window frames or the floor) were inhabited by 27% of households, which was the highest share among the regions.
-In the Pomurska statistical region, 3.8% of the national GDP was generated in 2020.
-GDP per capita amounted to EUR 15,448, EUR 6,864 less than the average in Slovenia.
-6.6% of the regional value added was generated by agriculture, the highest share in the country.
-The region had about 8,000 enterprises, which on average employed four people.
-The employment rates for men (60.7%) and women (54.5%) were the lowest in Slovenia.
+Residents of Pomurska assessed general satisfaction with their life with the lowest average score of 7.3 out of 10.
+The share of households that received financial or material assistance from charities in this region was second highest, namely 6%; it was only higher in Zasavska (8%).
+Dwellings that were in bad condition (problems such as a leaking roof, damp walls/floors/foundation, or rot in window frames or the floor) were inhabited by 24% of households, which was the second highest share among the regions.
+On the other hand, the region had the second lowest overcrowding rate; 8.1% of people lived in dwellings with too few rooms for the number of household members.

 In the Pomurska statistical region, 3.7% of the national GDP was generated in 2021.
 GDP per capita amounted to EUR 16,920, 31.7% less than the average in Slovenia.
 The region had about 8,000 enterprises, which on average employed 4.3 people.
 The employment rates for men (61.7%) and women (56.0%) were the lowest in Slovenia.